SongOnWater/KMSunflower_CP/README.md

 ```
 ## Composable Views
 With Compose Multiplatform , the most of the Android Composables adapter multiplatform easily, except the following positions:
-1. **Navigation**, Android offers  Navigation and Parameters through it, but mulitplatform has no offical Navigtion framework, so there is third-party navigation decompose-router library.
+1. **Navigation**, Android offers  Navigation and Parameters through it, but mulitplatform has no official Navigation framework, so there is third-party navigation decompose-router library.
 Android code:
 ```kotlin
 @Composable